KNGBRYANT/EPL-Dashboard/README.md

 The goal was to create a **comprehensive 2-page dashboard** that helps answer key football questions:

 - Which players contributed the most goals and assists?
-- How were goals scored (left foot, right foot, headers, penalties, freekicks)?
+- How were goals scored (left foot, right foot, headers)?
 - Who were the top passers and chance creators?
 - How do passing volume and assist creation relate?
 - What trends can be spotted across different seasons?